airbytehq/airbyte/docs/understanding-airbyte/airbyte-protocol.md

 Messages are structs emitted by actors.

 ### StreamDescriptor
-A stream descriptor contains all information required to identify a Stream.
-A stream descriptor is considered valid if:
+A stream descriptor contains all information required to identify a Stream:

-* The `name` value is required.
+* The `name` of the stream (required).
 It may not be `null`.
-* The `namespace` value is optional.
+* The `namespace` of the stream (optional).
 It may be `null` if the stream does not have an associated namespace, otherwise must be populated.
 * Any UTF-8 string value is valid for both `name` and `namespace`, including the empty string (`""`) value.

 This is the new pattern for referring to a stream.
 As structs are updated, they are moved ot use this pattern.
 Structs that have not been updated still refer to streams by having top-level fields called `stream_name` and `namespace`.